 - Rogaland county municipality sees this as a good tool in the analysis of climate risk in large and small municipalities in the county, summarizes Jansen, who was responsible for the connection between the participants from Stavanger and those who met physically in Sogndal.

 Used in Asia

-The Eurac Research framework contributed to the Unchain project is flexible and opens up to include all kinds of risk-related information in the model.
-This means that one can also take the risk and vulnerability that are not spoken in any way.
-The institute itself, located in South Tyrol in Italy, has tried out the method in countries such as Bangladesh, Tajikistan and Azerbaijan.
+The framework with which Eurac Research contributed to the Unchain project is flexible, and opens up to include all kinds of risk-related information in the model.
+This means that one can also take into consideration the risk and vulnerability that is not quantified in any way.
+The Eurac institute itself, located in South Tyrol in Italy, has tried out the method in countries such as Bangladesh, Tajikistan and Azerbaijan.

 – Simple and effective!

-Those who helped to test the method under the guidance of Zebisch were very happy both with the introduction and the testing.
-Many emphasized that it took a short time to understand the method, and that it would not take as much effort to gain valuable knowledge.
+Those who participated in testing of the method under the guidance of Zebisch were very satisfied both with the introduction and the test.
+Many emphasized that it took a short time to understand the method, and that it would not take much effort to gain valuable knowledge.

 Also researchers who have worked with climate adaptation in Norwegian municipalities for a long time thought that the new approach was rewarding and they will take the experience further into their work.